shiftkey/scribble/docs/installation.md

 # Design Decisions

-Duchess should be available as a solution-level NuGet package.
+Scribble should be available as a solution-level NuGet package.

 In particular: